benhatsor/filmstrip/README.md

 #### Help me improve it :seedling:

+Some stuff I want to add:
+- Custom images!
+(Other than the gray blob XD)
+- Settings!
+Customize animation duration and replay
+- Animate other properties!
+Such as height/width, color and more

+Just make a pull request if you feel like adding something from the list, or something else entirely :)
 Please create a GitHub issue if there is something wrong or needs to be improved.
-Pull requests are also welcome.

 ## License